Engineering Lead Handbook

 Participate in the Recruitment Process

-As an Engineering Lead, screening, and interviewing applicants to join our team are weekly activities to perform in addition to development activities.
+As an Engineering Lead, screening and interviewing applicants to join the team are weekly activities to perform in addition to development activities.
 Screening includes resume and application form processing but also reviewing the code challenges submitted by applicants.

 The activities are coordinated by the Talent Team.
 The actual workload can vary greatly depending on the number of applicants.
 But an Engineering Lead is expected to process applicants at the earliest to provide a good applicant experience.